 This course aims to provide students with knowledge about the range of ontological and epistemological foundations underpinning qualitative research in sport studies.
 The course will be open for NIH-candidates only.
-Note - new dates
+Register for this course by 9th April.

 25. - 28. mai